 About

 The Amp is an online magazine from the Asian American Arts Alliance (A4) that celebrates the vibrant, multifaceted, and rich AAPI cultural community in NYC and beyond.
-Through critical essays and reviews, thoughtful profiles, and insightful interviews, we aim to serve as an authoritative record of and voice for AAPI art and artists.
+Through critical essays and reviews, thoughtful profiles, and insightful interviews, we aim to serve as an evolving record of and voice for AAPI art and artists.

 Submissions

 From there, describe what and why you are pitching in 3-5 sentences; what is the story and why is it important that it’s covered in The Amp?
-Please include any relevant time-pegs as well as an estimated word count.
+Please include any relevant time pegs as well as an estimated word count.

 We look forward to hearing from you!